-The Magic Window By Peter Dykes, Photograph by Mike Clarke
+The Magic Window By Peter Dykes, Photograph by Mike clarke

 There were three things that baffled me as a kid in Vicarage Road during the mid-1950's.
 The first was a loud and intense roaring sound, heard usually on Saturday afternoons.
 The second was the incessant sound of machine-gun fire during the week.
 The third and most enigmatic, was the 'magic window' on the corner of Sycamore Road.
-When I asked my dad about these things, he told me the massive roar came from the throats of the 40,000-plus football supporters watching a match at Villa Park, cheering on the likes of Peter McParland and Johnny Dixon, who skippered the 1957 FA Cup winning team.
-You could hear it all round our bit of Aston, as you could the machine-gun fire.
+When I asked my dad about these things, he told me the massive roar came from the throats of the 40,000-plus football supporters watching a match at Villa Park, cheering on the likes of Peter McParland and Johnny Dixon, who skippered the 1957 Fa cup winning team.
+You could hear it all round our bit of aston, as you could the machine-gun fire.
 The latter, he explained, was the sound of ammunition being tested at Kynoch's ordinance factory in Witton, but I was almost a teenager before he told me the secret of the magic window.

 Vicarage Road